-LLNL is procuring the packaging system with which it will package its excess 94-1 plutonium inventory to meet the requirements of the plutonium packaging and storage standard (DOE-STD-3013-99).
-LLNL will use previously established stabilization equipment to meet stabilization requirements.
-The PuSAP Installation is scheduled to be completed and be operational in the spring of 2000.
+LLNL has procured the BNFL packaging system with which it will package its excess 94-1 plutonium inventory to meet the requirements of the plutonium packaging and storage standard (DOE-STD-3013-99).
+LLNL will use an existing glove box and furnaces to meet stabilization requirements; however, the glove box is not currently authorized for plutonium operations.
+Therefore, the Plutonium Facility work control process will be implemented to obtain authorization for plutonium operations.
+The PuSAP Installation was scheduled to be completed and be operational in the spring of 2000.
+Due to funding prioritization, the non-availability of BNFL engineers, design issues, and uncertainties in the welding certification requirements, the start-up may be delayed through September 2000.
 Processing and repackaging of the 94-1 inventory will begin directly thereafter.
-In the interim an ongoing packaging characterization and non-destructive assay program will be completed in April 2000.
+In the interim an ongoing packaging characterization and non-destructive assay program will be completed in August 2000.